-GOP moves to Plan B after health care failure
+GOP moves to plan B after health care failure

 - "I know we're going to make a deal on health care, that's such an easy one," Trump said

-Washington (CNN)Republicans insisted they had no "Plan B" for their plan to repeal and replace Obamacare.
-But a few days later, after crashing into what might be the new third rail of American politics, Republicans are talking publicly and privately about ...
-Plan B.
+Washington (CNN)Republicans insisted they had no "plan B" for their plan to repeal and replace Obamacare.
+But a few days later, after crashing into what might be the new third rail of American politics, Republicans are talking publicly and privately about ... plan B.

 President Donald Trump and Vice President Mike Pence spoke with several House members over the weekend to discuss a path forward, a senior administration official and Republican official with knowledge of the discussions told CNN.
 And House Speaker Paul Ryan -- despite saying Friday that "Obamacare is the law of the land" -- appears ready to keep going as well.